ejmastnak/ejmastnak.github.io/tutorials/vim-latex/prerequisites.md

 ### Vim knowledge
-- Prerequisite: you know what Vim is, have a working local installation on your computer, and know how to use it, at least for basic text editing (for example at the level of `vimtutor`).
+- Prerequisite: you know what Vim is, have a working local installation of Vim or Neovim on your computer, and know how to use it, at least for basic text editing (for example at the level of `vimtutor`).

   Suggestions:
   - Installation: Vim should come installed on most of the Unix-based systems this series is written for.